-The last book ended with a large amount of chaos and now Ayrion finds himself trying to care for those that have been banished by the street rat tribes.
+The prior book in this series, Hurricane, ended with a large amount of chaos and now Ayrion finds himself trying to care for those that have been banished by the street rat tribes.
 These kids have no place else to go and no one to look out for them, so naturally Ayrion attempts to fill the void.
 But first things first, Ayrion must deal with those who betrayed him and that means the head of the Hurricane tribe needs to go.
 As a trained assassin, Ayrion has the skills to make someone disappear, even someone as well guarded as a tribe leader.
 Of course that will only make life harder for everyone as the balance of power amongst the five tribes relies on the fact that an odd number of votes in Guild meetings never results in a tie, but a missing leader means no vote for that tribe and gridlock.
 When matters can't be decided in the Guild meetings then tribes are essentially free to do as they will and Ayrion's outcasts are going to suffer even more.
 So once again the responsibility falls on Ayrion to find a solution.

 After quite the series of adventures in the first book Ayrion finally arrives in Aramoor and it isn't long before he questions the wisdom of coming.
 He arrives quite confident about his prospects here, even though he has never been in such a large city with so many people, and he is looking forward to seeing all the wonders it has to offer.
 The advantages of his training as an Opakan warrior have allowed him to survive some pretty tight spots already but even his skills are no match for an overwhelming number of enemies.
 Not long after arriving in the city he receives a lesson in the strength of numbers after which he finds himself left for dead and robbed of all his possessions.
 Not only did he lose all of his money and clothes to a gang of street kids but he also lost his father's warrior ring which is something that can never be replaced.
 Welcome to Aramoor!